 The Zavarka tea concentrate brewed on top of the samovar in a small teapot.
 Obviously there are now electric versions of a samovar, and the regular tea kettle.
 But the process for making Russian Tea Zavarka is the same.

-What makes this Zavarka Russian Tea Recipe (заварка)f different from the English tradition of drinking tea?
-The zavarka is the strong tea concentrate made with loose leaf tea, which is diluted with kipyatok (кипяток) which is boiling hot water.
+What makes this Zavarka Russian Tea Recipe (заварка) different from the English tradition of drinking tea?
+The zavarka is the strong tea concentrate made with loose leaf tea .
+It’s then diluted with kipyatok (кипяток) which is boiling hot water.
 The dilution allows the drinker to control the strength of their tea.
 Fill about a quarter of your cup with the Russian Tea Zavarka brew, and top up the rest with hot water (kipyatok).
 Adjust strength according to your taste.